christinalapane/schoolbot/README.md

 # schoolbot
-Contains the files for wgubot
+Contains the files for schoolbot